Lo Hartog van Banda

 Working for the Toonder Studio, he co-wrote Aram, Kappie, Panda, Tom Puss and his own creation Koning Hollewijn.
 When Marten Toonder went to Ireland, Lo Hartog van Banda left the studio.
 Later he would write the scripts for comics such as Arad en Maya, Arman en Ilva, and Ambrosius.
+Many of his scripts have a satirical tone.

 Arman en Ilva was published widely in daily newspapers all across Europe.
 It was an eerie and disturbing science fiction future, with the young Arman and his blonde girlfriend Ilva troubleshooting for various potentates and space pirates.
 While not on missions, they were being seduced by people of both sexes whose wish was to assassinate them if they were to be refused.

 He wrote for the NOS television the TV series Tita Tovenaar, De Astronautjes, and De Bereboot.

 In 1975 he won the Dutch Stripschapprijs, a prize awarded to comic writers and cartoonists for their career work.

 Outside the Netherlands he is probably best known for his three Lucky Luke stories, Fingers, Nitroglycérine, and Chasse aux fantômes.